|Languages & Libraries|

 Python is a high level open source scripting language.
-Python's built-in "re" module provides excellent support for regular expressions, with a modern and complete regex flavor.
-The only significant features missing from Python's regex syntax are atomic grouping, possessive quantifiers and Unicode properties.
+Python’s built-in “re” module provides excellent support for regular expressions, with a modern and complete regex flavor.
+Two significant missing features, atomic grouping and possessive quantifiers, were added in Python 3.11.
+Though Python’s regex engine correctly handles Unicode strings, its syntax is still missing Unicode properties and shorthand character classes only match ASCII characters.

 The first thing to do is to import the regexp module into your script with import re.